AdobeDocs/experience-manager-65.en/help/sites-developing/development-practices.md

 * Validated in the QA environment
 * Localization implemented

-Without a well-defined DoD, it is easy to end up in a situation where a lot of things are halfway done and nothing is truly complete.
+Without a well-defined DoD, it is easy to end up in a situation where many things are halfway done and nothing is truly complete.

 ### Define and adhere to coding and formatting conventions {#define-and-adhere-to-coding-and-formatting-conventions}